PKU-ASAL/WASEM/README.md

 ![logo](104848503.jfif)

-There are many memory vulnerablities hidden in exisitng SGX programs that can be exploited by the adversaries to launch memory attacks.
-We our goal is to develop a useful tool to detect these vulnerabilities in programs.

-In this project, we have implemented a **symbolic execution framework** for SGX programs.
-Our framework takes the Wasm file compiled from source codes of SGX programs in C/C++, symbolically executes it and generate vulnerability reports of the programs(containing the vulnerability type, report position and the corresponding constraints).
+WASEM is a general symbolic execution framework for WASM binaries.
+It is the core engine for multiple WASM binary analysis tools (see our ISSTA and CCS paper in the reference section).
+Our framework takes the Wasm file compiled from source codes of C/C++/Rust/Go, symbolically executes it and generate vulnerability reports of the programs(containing the vulnerability type, report position and the corresponding constraints).